cf73/agpur/content/collections/pages/about.md

     content:
       -
         type: text
-        text: 'Achieving the necessary conductor mass involved individual strands of 9995 Ag to be aggregated in the company’s unique ‘Golden Ratios’ and placed in their capacious thin-walled Teflon tubes.
-The 9995 pure Ag strands floating in roomy air cushions through thin-walled Teflon to all the connectors made sense in every way.'
+        text: 'Achieving the necessary conductor mass involved individual strands of 9995 Ag to be aggregated in the company’s ‘Golden Ratios’ and placed in their capacious thin-walled Teflon tubes.
+The 9995 pure Ag strands floating in roomy air cushions through thin-walled Teflon to all the Ag connectors made sense in every way.'
   -
     type: paragraph
     content: